What is Building Plan Approval?

 - Proposed works on land with Sydney Water owned stormwater infrastructure within 10m of the property boundary

-- Construction of a retaining wall over 1 metre
+- Construction of a retaining wall over one (1) metre

 - Any basement excavation deeper than 3m (and construction works) over or adjacent to a Sydney Water asset including any works resulting in anchors within or through the zone of influence of the Sydney Water asset

 - Any dewatering

 With an Out of Scope application we will need to submit the Service Protection Report, final architectural and structural plans to Sydney Water for assessment and approval.
-Depending on the Sydney Water asset and proposed building works additional documentation may be required (for example Geotechnical Report, Specialist Engineering Assessment, Construction Methodology, temporary/permanent protection works, construction vehicle load, pre (and post) construction CCTV of asset etc).
-The mgp team will provide advice on the requirements.
-This process can take up to 8-10 weeks from submission.
+Depending on the Sydney Water asset and proposed building works additional documentation is usually required (Geotechnical Report, Specialist Engineering Assessment, Construction Methodology, temporary/permanent protection works, construction vehicle load, pre (and post) construction CCTV of asset etc).
+The MGP team will provide advice on the requirements.
+This process can take up to 12-14 weeks from submission.

 If you have any further queries please call our office on 9451 7555.